rverton/pipers/README.md

 ## Features

-* Scalable, all tasks are queueing (over redis), each pipe can define how many workers are started
+* Scalable, all tasks are queued (over redis), each pipe can define how many workers are started
-* Cyclic scanning (how often should each row be re-queued)
+* Perodic/timed scanning (how often should each row be re-queued)
 * Task uniqueness guaranteed (same task/pipe + data cant be executed at the same time twice)
 * IP blacklist checks (private IPs and special networks)
 * Pipe filtering through javascript